m-soro/Data_Analyst/modules/3_The_Data_Analysis_Process.md

 <iframe width="100%" height="653" src="https://www.youtube.com/embed/sCQoQsmI3F0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-One of the biggest reasons that Python is considered the standard language for data science is its powerful packages.
-NumPy, Pandas, and Matplotlib are three core packages for data analysis that we'll be learning to use in this course.
+One of the biggest reasons that Python is considered the standard language for data science is its powerful packages. **NumPy**, **Pandas**, and **Matplotlib** are three core packages for data analysis that we'll be learning to use in this course.

-Note: This course aims to introduce these packages with a learning by doing approach as we go through the data analysis process.
+**Note**: This course aims to introduce these packages with a learning by doing approach as we go through the data analysis process.
 If you'd like full lessons on NumPy and Pandas, you can find them in lessons 2 and 3 of this [free course](https://classroom.udacity.com/courses/ud170).
 You can skip the first lesson, which analyzes data with pure Python.